gajus/dora/README.md

 ### Writing a Template

-Each template must extend `Gajus\Dora\Template`.
+Template class must extend `Gajus\Dora\Template`.

 Refer to the existing templates to learn more.

 ## CSRF

-Form generated using Dora need to be signed, e.g.
+Form generated using Dora need to be signed:

 ```php
 $form = new \Gajus\Dora\Form();